Kepler's Dark Worlds: a Low Albedo for an Ensemble of Neptunian and Terran Exoplanets: Acknowledgments

 It is instructive to consider the effect of the kernel on $F_{\star}(t)$ in the frequency-domain, which can be derived taking the Fourier transform (which we denote as the operator $\mathcal{F}$) of $F_{\star} \ast \Pi$.
 Via the convolution theorem, $\mathcal{F}[F_{\star} \ast \Pi] = \mathcal{F}[F_{\star}] \cdot \mathcal{F}[\Pi]$, and it is easy to show that

 Since the sinc function's amplitude decreases as $\omega^{-1}$, high frequencies are attenuated, whereas low-frequencies pass through.
 Accordingly, let us write that

-where the ``low'' subscript denotes the frequency range and $ \Delta F_{\star}$ represents the residuals between the original function and its low-pass filtered component.
+where the ``low'' subscript denotes the low frequency range (i.e. a periodicity which is greater than the period of the planet) and $ \Delta F_{\star}$ represents the residuals between the original function and its low-pass filtered component.
 Since $F_{\star}(t)$ is a positive, real-valued function at all times (flux cannot be negative), then the moving average must also be positive and real-valued.
 By definition, the residuals of the original function around the moving average must therefore be real-valued but approximately equally mixed between positive and negative values.
 This point will become important when \phasma\ performs a phase-folding operation later.
 Returning to Equation~\ref{eqn:Goft}, we may now write that

 Having constructed and defined $G(t)$, we now proceed to step 2 of \phasma\ and remove $G(t)$ from the original time series.
 The target function for the final phase curve function, $\tilde{F}(t)$, is defined in this work as being the planetary flux divided by the mean stellar flux, $F_P/F_{\star}$, in the case of perfect detrending.
 To achieve this, we can write